Using the Microsoft My Sign-Ins Portal

 What would you like to do?

-1. Click on Recent activity in the left menu.
+1. Click on My Account in the left menu and then select Recent activity.
 You can review every recent sign-in to your CSUF Microsoft account.

 Don't recognize a sign-in?
 Change your password and contact the Help Desk for additional assistance.

-Learn more about how to change your campus password:
+Learn more about how to change your campus password on the CSUF Password Procedures website.

 - Review the details of a recent sign-in to your CSUF Microsoft account.
 Location can often be a helpful item to check as a sign-in from a state or country that you are not currently in can be a red flag.